 Mobile: 0419 877 657

-Role at Rangelands NRM: Managing the communication outputs for the organisation including news, website, social media, publications, events and branding.
+Role at Rangelands NRM: Managing marketing & communication outputs for the organisation including news, website, social media, publications, events and branding.

 Role at Rangelands NRM: Maintaining and improving the administrative infrastructure of Rangelands NRM and providing administrative support to the Board and Management Team.